Jobs at the Village

 Carpenter/Trades Person

 Under supervision of the Building Trades Manager, perform general maintenance tasks inside and outside the Village.
-Work should include general maintenance tasks such as, but not limited to, office moves, minor carpentry, paint, snow and ice control, basic plumbing and electrical knowledge.
+Work should include general maintenance tasks such as, but not limited to, office moves, carpentry, paint, snow and ice control, basic plumbing and electrical knowledge.
 This role will contribute to Old Sturbridge Village’s commitment to diversity, equity, inclusion and accessibility.

 Old Sturbridge Village, the largest outdoor history museum in the Northeast, depicts a rural New England town of the 1830s.
 Step inside more than 40 original buildings, and explore homes, meetinghouses, a district school, country store, bank, working farm, three water-powered mills, and trade shops – all situated on more than 200 scenic acres.
 Talk with authentically costumed historians and see heritage breed farm animals.
 Discover the endless ways to immerse yourself in the Village.
 Old Sturbridge Village, a museum and learning resource of New England life, invites each visitor to find meaning, pleasure, relevance, and inspiration through the exploration of history.